-Beginning in the second year, students are required to present an annual research seminar in BIOS 581/582, which currently meets on Mondays at 2:00 pm.
-Attendance is required in all semesters of residence.
-In the semester of the thesis defense, advanced students who have their thesis outline approved by their committee and who have scheduled their defense time and date with the Office of Graduate Studies are not required to give a 581/582 seminar.
-Students are encouraged to participate actively in the discussion period that follows the formal presentations.
+Students enroll in and attend BIOS 581/582 in all semesters of residence, and are encouraged to participate actively in the discussion period that follows the formal presentations.
+Beginning in the second year and continuing through the fifth year, students are required to present an annual research seminar in BIOS 581/582.
+In the semester of the thesis defense, advanced students who have their thesis outline approved by their committee and who have scheduled their defense time and date with the Office of Graduate Studies are not required to give a 581/582 seminar even if they have not completed 5 years of residency.

-There are three goals of this course:
+There are four goals of this course:

-- to provide a forum for graduate students to gain expertise in presenting a scientific seminar - to provide exposure to ongoing research in the department - to develop critical analysis skills by evaluating the seminars of other students
+- to provide a forum for graduate students to gain expertise in presenting a scientific seminar - to expose students to ongoing research in the department - to practice broad scientific discussion with peers during the Q & A session - to develop critical analysis skills by evaluating the seminars of other students